-Students will not get the maximum cancellation if they pay before they have received their full entitlement of maintenance loan i.e. if they are assessed for £1,500 maintenance loans have received 2 payments totalling £1000 but make a repayment before the 3rd payment they will only have a cancellation of £1,000.
+Students will not get the maximum cancellation if they pay before they have received their full entitlement of maintenance loan i.e. if they are assessed for £1,500 maintenance loans or have received 2 payments totalling £1000.
+However if they make a repayment before the 3rd payment, they will only have a cancellation of £1,000.

-Full information on this can be find on the Student Finance Wales website.
+Full information on this can be found on the Student Finance Wales website.

 Students with Dependants

-Depending on personal circumstances, students with dependants may be eligible for the following support grants:
+Depending on personal circumstances, students with dependents may be eligible for the following support grants: